 University of North Carolina at Charlotte (95 points)

 The University of North Carolina at Charlotte is better known as UNC and is a renowned urban research university.
-The William States Lee College of Engineering at UNC provides several electrical engineering and engineering science programs.
+The William States Lee College of Engineering at UNC provides several master’s programs, including the Master of Science in Electrical Engineering and the Master of Science in Computer Engineering.

 University of Massachusetts – Amherst (93 points)